DZone

 Overall, providers must consider a multitude of considerations when designing a mobile app release cadence.
 It's critical that testing be flexible, burstable, and scalable-enabling release candidates to quickly move from engineering to points of distribution (Google Play, Apple App Store, etc.).

-mobile app Release (agency) Mobile application testing
+mobile app Release (computing) Mobile application testing

 Published at DZone with permission of Tim Ryan.
 See the original article here.